[UPDATE March 2020] All screen prints and instructions have been updated and validated as of March 20, 2020.

 - Click on the ellipse “…”and then select “Start Recording” as shown below:

-As the organizer, once clicked, you will be notified the meeting is being recorded in a message at the top of the meeting.
 To stop recording, go to the meeting controls on the ellipsis “…” and click “stop recording” from the same menu.

 How do you replay a meeting in Microsoft Teams?
 Both the meeting organizer and all internal attendees can replay a recorded meeting.